Beaujeux Wilde & King Solicitors - Trusts For the Family

 Trusts are excellent structures to protect assets until beneficiaries have reached a certain age or can protect assets for vulnerable beneficiaries or those with disabilities.

-How can I obtain information on Family Trusts or advice on their use?
+How can I obtain information on Trusts or advice on their use?

 If you intend to review your Will or make a gift in excess of £10,000 in value, we suggest you contact us to arrange a personal appointment with one of our lawyers.